St Pauls, Bristol: History

 In the 1870s, the Brooks Dye Works opened on the edge of St Paul's and became a major local employer, leading to the construction of terraced houses.
 Together with migration to Bristol, both from overseas and within Britain, this led to St Paul's becoming a densely populated suburb by the Victorian era.

 The area was bomb damaged during World War II.
 Rebuilding and investment was focused on new housing estates such as Hartcliffe and Southmead rather than St Paul's, and this contributed to a decline in the quality of the area.
 During the large-scale immigration of the 1950s, many people moved from Jamaica and Ireland, and settled in St Paul's.

 In 1963 St Paul's became the focus of attention when members of the British African-Caribbean community organised the Bristol Bus Boycott to protest against the racist employment policy of the Bristol Omnibus Company which operated a colour bar, refusing employment to non-white workers as bus crews.
 This policy was overturned in August of that year after sixty days of protest and the action helped establish the Race Relations Act 1968.

+By the late 1960s, the Bishop Street area became a focal point for housing activism following reports of extreme deprivation, poor sanitation, and conditions overall equated to a shanty town or ghetto.
+In 1967, local activist Owen Henry and the Commonwealth Co-ordinated Committee petitioned Parliament over the neglect of the neighbourhood's derelict terraces, leading to a two-year acceleration of the district's first modern housing scheme, St Paul's Gardens (1968–1969).
+The development replaced the blighted 19th-century terraces with low-rise maisonettes and communal green spaces.